 - ½ teaspoon salt

-- In a mixing bowl combine the margarine, peanut butter, and sugars.
-Using a mixer, mix on medium speed until light and fluffy.
-Add the ground flax seeds, corn starch, apple cider vinegar, dairy-free milk and vanilla.
+- In a mixing bowl combine cream vegan butter until light and fluffy.
+Add the sugars and beat on medium speed until light and fluffy, around 2 minutes.
+Add the vanilla.
 Mix again until well incorporated.
 Set aside.

-- In a medium size bowl, combine the flour, cornstarch, baking soda, baking powder and salt.
+- In a medium-size bowl, combine the flour, cornstarch, baking soda, baking powder, and salt.
 Stir to combine.
-Pour the flour mixture over the margarine mixture and stir to combine.
+Pour the flour mixture over the butter mixture and mix to combine.

-- Add the chocolate chips and mini marshmallows into the cookie dough batter.
+- Also add the chocolate chips, chopped graham crackers, and remaining marshmallows into the cookie dough batter.
 Stir to combine.
 Refrigerate the batter for 30 minutes to an hour.

-- Use a cookie dough dispenser to drop rounded spoonfuls of cookie dough onto an ungreased cookie sheet, roughly 2″ apart.
+- Use a cookie dough dispenser to drop rounded spoonfuls of cookie dough onto an ungreased cookie sheet, roughly 2" apart.
 Bake for 8 minutes, then remove and add reserved chopped marshmallows and some chopped graham cracker pieces.
 Return to the oven and bake for 2 more minutes, until the edges are golden brown, but cookies are still soft.

 - Remove from the oven and use a butter knife to fix any messy marshmallows or chocolate on the cookies.
 Allow the cookies to cool slightly before transferring to a wire rack to cool completely.
 Then add a piece of chocolate bar to the center.
 Repeat with the remaining dough.

-- Or you can roll the entire batch into cookie dough balls, place them on a tray and put that tray in the freezer.
-Wait about 5 minutes and then transfer those cookie dough balls in a freezer bag.
-You now have cookie dough ready to be baked at any minute.
+- Freezer tips: Roll the entire batch into cookie dough balls, place them on a tray and put that tray in the freezer.
+Wait about 15 minutes and then transfer those cookie dough balls to a freezer bag.

 - Baked cookies should be stored in an airtight container for up to 4 days at room temperature, for one week in the fridge, and up to 2 months in the freezer.